angela1C/Programming-and-Scripting-Project/README.md

 The Iris data set is located at the URL and it can be read in directly from this url.
 Alternatively it can be saved locally and read if from there.

-Note to myself - I initially read in the csv file from the URL, however I am now having a problem with the website  as the certificate has expired a day ago.
-I will work with the local file for now until I figure out what I need to do or if the certificate is renewed.

 `pandas.read_csv` performs type inference because the column data types are not part of the data format.
 You do not need to specify the data format of each column.